Arcade controller: Leverless arcade controller

-A leverless arcade controller, also called a leverless controller or a "Hitbox", named after the same the company that produced the first commercially available leverless devices, is a type of controller that has the layout of an arcade stick for its attack buttons but replaces the joystick lever with four buttons that control up, down, left and right.
+A leverless arcade controller, also called a leverless controller, a box controller, a button box, an all-button controller, or a "Hitbox", named after the same the company that produced the first commercially available leverless devices, is a type of controller that has the layout of an arcade stick for its attack buttons but replaces the joystick lever with four buttons that control up, down, left and right.
+One of their earlier designs and controllers were originally made for Super Smash Bros.
+Melee called the Smash Box.
 Mixbox is also a well-known manufacturer.
 Usually, the button for up is placed low on the controller, within reach of the thumbs of both hands for easy use and have since become popular in many fighting games.
-In addition to "leverless", these types of controllers have been as well as an "all button controller", "button box", or "cheatbox" since the device lets players do some things a normal arcade stick would cause them to struggle with.
+These types of controllers are also known as a "cheatbox" since the device lets players do some things a normal arcade stick would cause them to struggle with.

-Leverless controllers can be rather difficult to get used to at first, since a lot of muscle memory for a regular stick or a controller is lost, but the benefits for some games can be very high; games like Tekken where there are difficult just frame inputs for moves like specials are now much easier, since pressing two buttons is much more consistent than timing the movement of a joystick to a button press.
+Leverless controllers can be rather difficult to get used to at first, since a lot of muscle memory for a regular stick or a controller is lost, but the benefits for some games can be very high; games like Tekken 7, Street Fighter 5, or Guilty Gear Strive where there are difficult just frame inputs for moves like specials are now much easier, since pressing two buttons is much more consistent than timing the movement of a joystick to a button press.
 It also takes less time to press a button than to move a joystick, which means that movement can be more responsive, and players can do some moves faster on reaction.
 Users of leverless devices have to be careful about SOCD (Simultaneous Opposite Cardinal Directions) in which conflicting inputs both the left and right, or up and down, buttons at the same time can cause control issues in game.
 If the game is not programmed to handle these instances of SOCD issues can occur such as input lockups and delays causing movements not being registered properly thus breaking the flow of a game.